Pocket (service)

-Pocket, previously known as Read It Later, is a social bookmarking service for storing, sharing, and discovering web bookmarks.
-Released in 2007, the service was originally only for desktop and laptop computers, and is now available for macOS, Windows, iOS, Android, Windows Phone, BlackBerry, Kobo eReaders, and web browsers.
+Pocket, formerly known as Read It Later, was a social bookmarking service for storing, sharing and discovering web bookmarks, first released in 2007.
+Mozilla, the developer of Pocket, announced in May 2025 that it was discontinuing the service and would shut it down in July of that year.

 History

 Pocket was introduced in August 2007 as a Mozilla Firefox browser extension named Read It Later by Nathan (Nate) Weiner.
 Once his product was used by millions of people, he moved his office to Silicon Valley and four other people joined the Read It Later team.
-Weiner's intention was to have the application be like a TiVo for web content and giving users access to that content on any device.
+Weiner's intention was for the application to be like a TiVo directory for web content and to give users access to that content on any device.

 Read It Later obtained venture capital investments of US$2.5 million in 2011 and $5.0 million in 2012.
 The 2011 funding came from Foundation Capital, Baseline Ventures, Google Ventures, Founder Collective and unnamed angel investors.
 The company rejected an acquisition offer by Evernote after showing concerns that Evernote intended to shut down the Read It Later service and amalgamate its functionality into Evernote's main service.

-Initially the Read It Later app was available in a free version and a paid version that included additional features.
+Initially, the Read It Later app was available in a free version and a paid version that included additional features.
 After the rebranding to Pocket, all paid features were made available in a free and advertisement-free app.
 In May 2014, a paid subscription service called Pocket Premium was introduced, adding server-side storage of articles and more powerful search tools.

-In June 2015, Pocket was included in Firefox, via a toolbar button and link to a user's Pocket list in the bookmarks menu.
-The integration was controversial, as users displayed concerns for the direct integration of a proprietary service into an open source application, and that it could not be completely disabled without editing advanced settings, unlike third-party extensions.
+In June 2015, Pocket was included in Firefox, via a toolbar button and link to a user's Pocket list in the bookmark's menu.
+The integration was controversial, as users displayed concerns for the direct integration of a proprietary service into an open source application, and that it could not be completely disabled without editing advanced settings, unlike other third-party extensions.
 A Mozilla spokesperson stated that the feature was meant to leverage the service's popularity among Firefox users and clarified that all code related to the integration was open source.
 The spokesperson added that "[Mozilla had] gotten lots of positive feedback about the integration from users".